stimpy77/xio.js/README.md

 ## Future intentions

-A streamlined interface for all common RESTful HTTP methods is intended and expected to be tested.
-Hopefully xio.js as it is already implemented will serve as useful for basic local CRUD operations.
+As has been briefly conceptualized already, a streamlined interface for all common RESTful HTTP methods is intended and expected to be tested.
+Hopefully xio.js as it is already implemented will serve as useful for basic local CRUD and HTTP GET operations.

 ## Side notes